rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 * **Outcome**: The observed value for a random variable.
 * **Sample space**: The list of all possible outcomes.
 * **Event**: A collection of outcomes, a subset of the sample space.
 A event can consist of a single outcome, or multiple outcomes.
 Furthermore, the same outcome can appear in different events.
+* **Experiment**: An opportunity to observe a outcome or event.

 Consider the result of rolling a numbered six-sided die.
 This is a random variable, as the numbered side that ends up facing upward can be any value between 1 to 6, and can change each time you roll the die.
 The upward-facing number is an outcome, and the values 1 through 6 are the sample space, as this describes all possible outcomes.
 This sample space can be divided into many different possible events, from singular outcomes (1, 2, 3, etc.), to combinations ( 1 or 2, 1 or 3, 2 or 3, etc.).
+The act of rolling the die and observing a which value ends up facing upwards is an experiment.

 Random variables can be further categorized as: